dotcommander/orc/docs/enhanced-prompts.md

-# Enhanced Prompts System (V2)
+# Enhanced Prompts System (V2) - Default

 ## Overview

-The Orchestrator now supports enhanced V2 prompts that follow Anthropic's 2025 prompt engineering best practices.
-These prompts deliver significantly better quality outputs through sophisticated prompt engineering techniques.
+The Orchestrator uses enhanced V2 prompts that follow Anthropic's 2025 prompt engineering best practices.
+These are now the default and only prompts used by the system, delivering consistently high-quality outputs through sophisticated prompt engineering techniques.

 ## Key Improvements